 After you’ve connected your accounts, your historical data will automatically start populating, so you know where your activity currently stands.

 Tracks Every Email Activity Data Point

 Once you’ve connected timetoreply with your company inboxes, you can start tracking all of the key email metrics you need, including:

 There’s a plethora of metrics you can see at a glance in your dashboard and reports, so whatever type of email activity you need, it’s easy to find.

 As well as tracking your email activity, you can use timetoreply to set reply time goals for your team.
 You can then compare real performance against your goals using customized reports, which can be compiled and shared with team members and leadership.

 Customizable Reports to Display Any Metric You Need

-There’s no point collecting data if you can’t use it.
+There’s no point in collecting data if you can’t use it.
 To ensure everyone on your team has access, timetoreply lets you create customizable, shareable reports that include any metric you need.

-You can also get a snapshot of daily email activity that’s perfect for high-level decision-makers who don’t need all of the granular information, but need an idea of how their team is performing.
+You can also get a snapshot of daily email activity that’s perfect for high-level decision-makers who don’t need all of the granular information but need an idea of how their team is performing.

 All three of these tools are good options.
 Email Meter and EmailAnalytics are both good solutions if you use Gmail and Google Workspace, but they don’t work with any other inbox provider.